JMuhire/Angular-Bootstrap-with-Material-Design/README.md

 2/ Add 1 by 1, modules from master branch to src/lib folder like buttons module.
 After copying, resolve all missing import.

+### Important:

+If your module import from npm package, you will have to add it to /build.js at globals and external config (see comment for more detail).

 Restructure module with public_api.ts and index.ts.
 For example:

 public_api.ts